-Sequential reads are initiated in the same way as random reads, except that once the 24XX64F transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
-This acknowledge directs the 24XX64F to transmit the next sequentially-addressed 8-bit word (Figure 8-3).
-Following the final byte being transmitted to the master, the master will NOT generate an acknowledge, but will generate a Stop condition.
-To provide sequential reads, the 24XX64F contains an internal Address Pointer which is incremented by one at the completion of each operation.
-This Address Pointer allows the entire memory contents to be serially read during one operation.
-The internal Address Pointer will automatically roll over from address 1FFF to address 0000 if the master acknowledges the byte received from the array address 1FFF.
+Sequential reads are initiated in the same way as a random read except that after the 24XX515 transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
+This acknowledge directs the 24XX515 to transmit the next sequentially addressed 8-bit word (Figure 8-3).
+Following the final byte transmitted to the master, the master will NOT generate an acknowledge, but will generate a Stop condition.
+To provide sequential reads, the 24XX515 contains an internal Address Pointer which is incremented by one at the completion of each operation.
+This Address Pointer allows half the memory contents to be serially read during one operation.
+Sequential read address boundaries are 0000h to 7FFFh and 8000h to FFFFh.
+The internal Address Pointer will automatically roll over from address 7FFF to address 0000 if the master acknowledges the byte received from the array address 7FFF.
+The internal address counter will automatically roll over from address FFFFh to address 8000h if the master acknowledges the byte received from the array address FFFFh.